DwainSnickles/ControlCrop/README.md

 # ControlCrop
-Add Cropping to any control with image or backgroundimage I love programing exspeccially in graphics.
+Add Cropping to any control with image or backgroundimage

+I love programing especially in graphics.

 I ran into a situation where I need to crop a simple picturebox wasnt as easy as anticipated.

 Then I wanted to crop a panel background image started rewritting the code for that.

 Brainstorm how about a class that could be universal to any control that has some kind of image.

 WALA This class was born.